-- MongoDB version 3.6 4.2 community edition on Mac

-- MongoDB version 3.6 or greater on Linux
+- MongoDB version 3.6 or greater

-- PostgreSQL version 10, 11, 12, 13
+- PostgreSQL version 10 or 11

 - Solr version 7 or 8

 Roadmap

 This installation and configuration process is somewhat lengthy, so here's a high-level overview of what we'll be doing.

 First, we'll need to setup and install the source code, the necessary python libraries, and all of the associated python and non-python dependencies.
 We will perform the installation inside of a custom conda-managed environment so that ClarityNLP will not interfere with other software on your system.